japan44/PrintYour2A-G19/README.md

 # PrintYour2A-G19
-G19 that uses PY2A stamped steel rails
+G19 uses Gen 3 Parts and PY2A gen 3 rails.

-Use the most current frame for best results
+Use the most current frame for best results.